donphi/donphi/README.md

 # Hi there, I'm Donald 👋

-Cystic fibrosis double-lung transplant recipient at Penn Medicine three years ago, I am now forging an extraordinary path from a foundation in design and 12 years of leadership in finance to excelling in artificial intelligence and digital health.
+Double lung and liver transplant recipient: The 141st person to undergo the combined procedure at Penn Medicine.
+From a foundation in design and 12 years of leadership in finance, I am now excelling in artificial intelligence and digital health.
 Currently pursuing an MSc in **AI and Digital Health** at Westminster University, I am developing tools on GitHub to empower scientists to navigate the complexities of the UK Biobank and other research databases via cloud services.
 I am a fast learner who thrives on tackling complexity and delivering results in challenging, high-stakes projects.

 ## 🔭 Current Projects